Hardhikman/IntrepidQ/frontend/pages/blogs/how-to-easily-crack-upsc-csat.md

   PYQs reveal UPSC's recurring trap patterns, question styles, and passage structures that generic RC practice does not capture.

   **What if I don't know the topic?**
-  Stick strictly to passage content; do not use external knowledge, as UPSC tests comprehension, not prior knowledge.
+  Stick strictly to passage content - do not use external knowledge, as UPSC tests comprehension, not prior knowledge.

   **How to avoid overthinking?**
-  Set a 30-second decision rule per question; if stuck, trust your gut and move on to avoid time drain.
+  Set a 30-second decision rule per question - if stuck, trust your gut and move on to avoid time drain.

   **How many Quant/Reasoning questions to attempt?**
-  Around 30 basic questions with high confidence; quality over quantity ensures you cross the cutoff safely.
+  Around 30 basic questions with high confidence - quality over quantity ensures you cross the cutoff safely.

   **What is the safe score to qualify CSAT?**
-  Scoring 66-70 marks (33% of 200) is the qualifying threshold; aiming for 80-100 provides a comfortable buffer.
+  Scoring 66-70 marks (33% of 200) is the qualifying threshold - aiming for 80-100 provides a comfortable buffer.
 - ## One-sentence takeaway
   Solve RC first in 40 minutes using PYQ-built intuition to spot traps, mark topics and tone, distinguish facts from opinions, trust your gut on close calls, then pick 30 easy Quant/Reasoning questions to comfortably cross the CSAT cutoff and focus energy on Mains preparation.
 - ## UPSC CSAT RC Examples Using IntrepidQ AI Framework